-- 2. A "dark-offset" spectrum is measured, typically by pointing the scanner to the nadir position, which is shielded from incoming radiation.
-This spectrum is subtracted from each other spectrum in the same scan to give an approximate correction of dark current and electronic offset.
-Alternatively, the dark-offset spectrum can be modeled from independent measurements of dark current (no illumination at high exposure time, low number of co-additions) and electronic offset (no illumination al low exposure time, high number of co-additions), properly scaled to the exposure time and number of co-added spectra of each measurement. - 3.
-A number of "scan" spectra are measured from horizon to horizon across a flat or conical surface intercepting the volcanic plume.
-The exposure time and number of coaveraged spectra are usually optimized for having high intensity at the spectral region of interest. - 4.
+- A number of "scan" spectra are measured from horizon to horizon across a flat or conical surface intercepting the volcanic plume.
+The exposure time and number of co-averaged spectra are usually optimized for having high intensity at the spectral region of interest. - 4.
+Dark current/offset correction is applied on each spectrum.
 Slant gas column densities are retrieved by the DOAS method, incorporating reference cross sections of possible absorbents convoluted to the resolution of the spectrometer.
 Shift-squeeze of the spectral elements is usually necessary, which can be implemented by correlating the Fraunhofer structures in the measured spectra with those of a solar spectrum or by free fitting with the sky spectrum. - 5.
+A background correction is applied to the slant column densities.
 Vertical column densities are calculated from computation of respective air-mass-factors for each slant column density measurement. - 6.
 Cross-section integration is performed based on the angular information and estimation or calculation of the plume height by triangulation of measurements from different locations. - 7.
 The emission rate is estimated by multiplying the integral of column densities with the normal component of transport velocity.
+All in all, the mass flow rate o SO2 $\varphi{SO_2}$ is calculated according to the formula: